Mongrel2::

 handler_config()

-Return the Mongrel2::Config::Handler that corresponds to this app’s appid.
+Return the Mongrel2::Config::Handler that corresponds to this app's appid, and its connection's send_spec and recv_spec.

 def handler_config